Skip to content

 String enums

 OpenAPI string enum values are generated as readonly record struct types with static members.
-This approach provides type safety and IntelliSense without the limitations of C# enum (which only supports numeric values):
+This approach provides type safety and IntelliSense without the limitations of C# enum, which supports only numeric values:

 yaml